-STUDENTS: Spring Grant Application Deadline is February 1, 2014
+STUDENTS: Fall Grant Application Deadline is November 1, 2014

 Undergraduate research is an integral part of the student experience at Lake Superior State University.
 In fact, the University mission and vision statement emphasizes LSSU's role in helping students develop their full potential, as well as contributing to the growth, dissemination and application of knowledge.

 The Undergraduate Research Committe (URC) is charged with promoting and recognizing the student research efforts that occur across campus, as well as encouraging new efforts.
 The committee consists of faculty members from various academic disciplines and is chaired by Dr. Barb Keller, the Dean of the College of Natural, Mathematical and Health Sciences.